-[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2021
+For the quarterly period ended September 30, 2021

-1 of the e quarterry period ended wrater 51, 2021 OR [] TRANSITION REPORT PURSUANT TO) SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the transition on period from to Commission file number: 001-37960 PC DLAR POWER, INC. name of registrant as specified in its charter er) Delaware 33-0479020 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) incorporation of organization) identification (vulnoer) 249 E. Gardena Blvd., Gardena, California 90248 (Address of principal executive offices) (Zip Code) (Registra (310) 830-9153 ant's telephone number, including area con de) (Former name, former a Not Applicable address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed a preceding 12 months (or for such shorter period that registrant was red X] No [] 1 13 or 15(d) of the Securities Exchange Act of 1934 during the een subject to such filing requirements for the past 90 days.
-Yes Indicate by check mark whether the registrant has submitted submitted and posted pursuant to Rule 405 of Regulation S-T (§232 equired to submit and post such files).
-Yes [X] No [] rate Web site, if any, every Interactive Data File required to be g 12 months (or for such shorter period that the registrant was Indicate by check mark whether the registrant is a large accessompany.
-See definitions of "large accelerated filer," "accelerated file Check one): accelerated filer, smaller reporting company or emerging growth merging growth company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer [] Non-Accelerated Filer [X] Filer [] orting Company [X] owth Company [X] If an emerging growth company, indicate by check mark if the inancial accounting standards provided pursuant to Section 13(a) of the stended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Exch nange Act).
-Yes [] No [X] Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share POLA The NASDAQ Stock Market, LLC The number of shares outstanding of the Registrant's common 1 stock, \$0.0001 par value, as of May 17, 2021 was 12,788,203.
+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission file number: 001-37960

+POLAR POWER, INC.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+249 E. Gardena Blvd., Gardena, California

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Not Applicable

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.05 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company or emerging growth company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large Accelerated Filer $\Box$ Non-Accelerated Filer $\boxtimes$ Accelerated Filer $\Box$ Smaller Reporting Company $\boxtimes$ Emerging Growth Company $\boxtimes$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Securities registered pursuant to Section 12(b) of the Act:

+The number of shares outstanding of the Registrant's common stock, \$0.0001 par value, as of November 15, 2021 was 12,788,203.

+(I.R.S.
+Employer Identification Number)

+(Zip Code)